OwenCalstroy/Whitenizer-1.0/Generating History/MIS/0304tested.md

         undetermined_scores = torch.where(undetermined, blended, torch.tensor(-1e9, device=device))
         return torch.where(mask, xt, torch.softmax(undetermined_scores, dim=1))
 ```

+> **Prompt:**
+>
+> Now be aware that you are going to have a conversation with ChatGPT on this algorithm.
+I hope that after this conversation, you both will come up with a better algorithm that imitates the GNN.
+I will copy all of your output and directly paste them as the imput of the ChatGPT.
+Please give out your response from now, and end the conversation when you think that nothing can be furtherly done.

 This achieves **(17.602, 20.158, 12.559192090607825, 6.399434448292743)** result.
 Not the best, and the middle algorithm during the conversation did not improve greatly, ranging around 12 and 13.